Zmyslny/laravel-inline-scripts/README.md

 Want to do more advanced processing of your JavaScript code before inlining it?

-Create a PHP class that implements one of the following interfaces:
+Create a PHP class:
-- `RenderableScript` - for scripts without placeholders
+- that implements the `RenderableScript` interface - using it you can fetch / prepare / create JS code in any way you want;
-- `ScriptWithPlaceholders` - for scripts with placeholders to be replaced with variables
+- and use it with `BladeInlineScripts::take(...)` method.

-And use them with `BladeInlineScripts::take(...)` method.
+Use interface `ScriptWithPlaceholders` for scripts with placeholders to be replaced with variables.

-This package provides base abstract implementations (in the context of getting JS code from files) for each of the interfaces:
+Want to load JS code from a file?
+Extend the abstract class `FromFile` or `FromFileWithPlaceholders`.

 ```php
 abstract class FromFile implements RenderableScript